Lando Norris on Race-Craft: "Not Quite at Verstappen's Level"

 Lando Norris admitted he is "not quite at the level" of Max Verstappen regarding race-craft following the United States Grand Prix.
 The Briton received a controversial penalty during the race, which relegated him from third to fourth place after overtaking off track.

-Norris acknowledged Verstappen's skills, stating, "Max is the best in the in this style of defence and attacking.
+Norris acknowledged Verstappen's skills, stating, "Max is the best in the world in this style of defence and attacking.
 So I have to be at his level and at the moment I am not quite at the level I need to be at.
 It's a shame to say, but it's probably the truth.
 At the same time, it's a chance for me to learn and progress."

 Despite his admission, Norris disagreed with the penalty, asserting that Verstappen's actions were "not how racing should be."
 He, along with several drivers, questioned Verstappen's approach to the corner, suggesting that while it may have adhered to the rules, it did not represent fair racing.